IgnacioMB/csvcli/README.md

 These commands allow you to quickly get a sense of what the contents of the file look like.

 - `show`: Displays the full contents of the CSV, Excel or Apache Parquet file.

+  Navigation:
-If it does not fit onscreen, you can use the arrow keys to scroll through the rows or columns.
+  - Use the arrow keys to scroll through the rows or columns
+  - Press 'z' to go to the end of the file
+  - Press 'a' to go the beginning of the file
+  - Press 'q' to quit

   Example showing the contents of a CSV file.